 The faculty of “feeling” is cultivated through artistic work or experience.

 The faculty of “thinking” arises through the art of listening, understanding, remembering and discussing.

-For information on enrolling your child into our School, Kindergarten or Playgroup please refer to the Parent Information Page.
+For information on enrolling your child into our School, Kindergarten or Playgroup please refer to the Enrolment Information Page.

 Tours of the School & Kindergarten

-There are regular guided tours of both campuses.
+There are regular guided tours of both campuses organised on request.
 The tour takes approximately 1 1/2 hours and afterwards participants are invited to enjoy morning tea with members of staff.

-Tours commence at the Early Childhood Campus in Menzies Creek, then journey on to the Primary (Crystal Brook) Campus in Emerald.
+Tours can commence at the Early Childhood Campus in Menzies Creek, then journey on to the Primary (Crystal Brook) Campus in Emerald or vice versa.